oracle/terraform-provider-oci/website/docs/d/cloud_guard_detector_recipe.html.markdown

 	* `time_created` - The date and time the detector recipe rule was created.
 Format defined by RFC3339.
 	* `time_updated` - The date and time the detector recipe rule was updated.
 Format defined by RFC3339.
 * `display_name` - DisplayName of detector recipe
-* `effective_detector_rules` - List of detetor rules for the detector type for recipe
+* `effective_detector_rules` - List of effective detector rules for the detector type for recipe after applying defaults
 	* `candidate_responder_rules` - List of CandidateResponderRule related to this rule
 		* `display_name` - The display name of the Responder rule
 		* `id` - The unique identifier of the Responder rule